-The Nevada's Workforce System strategies are supported by state policies that allow for the increase in serving those with high unemployment and/or low labor force participation rates, increase
+The Nevada's Workforce System strategies are supported by state policies that allow for the increase in serving those with high unemployment and/or low labor force participation rates, increase operational alignment, and collaboration between required partners.

 The Governor's Workforce Development Board has a policy in place to allow for the creation of subcommittees.
 This policy has resulted in a Barriers and Underserved Populations Subcommittee that will assist in the implementation of strategies included in the plan.
 State agencies policies allow for core partners to attend cross-training, informational sessions, conferences/symposiums, and work groups.
 These policies support the following strategies: